BenProtus/cmsi-355/homework3/short-answer-problems.md

 * __Address Size__: Each IPv6 address contains 128 bits.
 * __Header Format__: The IPv6 datagram header is drastically different than its IPv4 counterpart.
 * __Extension Headers__: A datagram consists of an IPv6 header followed by zero or more extension headers, followed by the data.
-* __Support For Real-Time Traffic__: A sender and receiver can establish a high-quality path through the associated network and send datagrams along this path, enabling a steady datastream between the two.
+* __Support For Real-Time Traffic__: A sender and receiver can establish a high-quality path through the associated network and send datagrams along this path, enabling a steady data-stream between the two.
 * __Extensible Protocol__: IPv6 provides a scheme that permits additional information to be added to the datagram by the sender, allowing new features to be added to the design as needed.

 ## 24.9 - Write a computer program that reads a 128-bit binary number and prints the number in colon hex notation.